NebulaServices/Nebula/README.md

 - By default, the marketplace is enabled and uses SQLite
     - If you encounter any issues with SQLite3, please run the `fix_sqlite3.sh` script
-    - Currently the script only works if you are using an arch-based distro and requires you to have https://nvm.sh installed
 - If you would like to disable the catalog, see [#config](#config)
 - For big production instances, I recommend using PostgreSQL rather than SQLite.
 To do this see [#config](#config)
 - To use PostgreSQL via the provided docker-compose files, see [#docker](#docker)